Geography

 At William Stockton, to ‘get better at Geography’ will mean that children learn about their local area and its place in the wider world.
 They’ll do this through progressively developing their geographical skills and knowledge along with their understanding of ‘how a geographer works and thinks’.
 Our aim is for children to develop an interest and an understanding of the world around them: developing their knowledge of Environmental, Locational, Place and knowledge and skills in using fieldwork, globes, maps and plans, map work skills and developing their Geographical vocabulary.

-We have been developing our Geography curriculum for the past 18 months and we feel that it is now well planned and well sequenced.
-We have agreed on clear end points that includes the core knowledge that, we believe, the children need to enjoy Geography, achieve well in Geography and in become a better Geographer.
+Over the past couple of years, the Geography curriculum has been developed and is now finely tuned to suit the needs of the children at our school while covering all of th required knowledge of the National Curriculum.
+There are clear end points that includes the core knowledge that, we believe, the children need to enjoy Geography, achieve well in Geography and in become a better Geographer.
 A broad spectrum of the Geography curriculum is delivered in order to accomodate and challenge pupils of all abilities; we adapt our teaching to suit the children's needs.

-(Please click on our end points on the bottom of our page to see how our Geography curriculum is structured)
+(Please click on our curriculum at the bottom of our page to see how our Geography curriculum is structured)

 Files to Download